 You can also use a spent marc to make a secondary extract that will be used as the menstruum for next year’s primary extract or for a percolation of the dry plant material if you run out during the winter.

 If you are going to do this, I recommend getting a proofing hydrometer so you can test the potency of your preparation and bump it up if necessary, before using it.
 Proofing hydrometers take so much math out of medicine making.
 Another thing to keep in mind is that canning jars are not air tight, so if you are using them to store tinctures, your alcohol is evaporating away.
+There’s an idea out there that you can’t use a hydrometer to test solutions.
+I talked to a friend who owns a distillery and he said that’s but that’s absolutely not the case, they have to test all liqueurs sold on the market before they are marketed this way and they all have dissolved solids in them.

 I guess I take a kind of middle of the road approach based on what I learned in phytochemistry and years of fiddling around.
 I work mostly with fresh herbs I’ve grown myself.
 Often, I fresh wilt my herbs for 24 hours because I can’t buy 95% alcohol in Iowa.